Atreyagaurav/unit-calc/README.md

-# Simple Unit based calculator
+# Simple Unit aware calculator

 This program uses gnu `units` program to evaluate expressions and show it.